-By “eye position,” I mean the relationship between the ball and your non-dominant eye.
-If you don’t understand this concept, I suggest watching this video.
+By "eye position," I mean the relationship between the ball and your non-dominant eye.
+If you don't understand this concept, I suggest watching the video below.

 In order to get the eye position correct (or at least in a consistent position), I use the Putting Tutor.

 If you want more feedback than the Putting Tutor provides, a popular tool is called the EyeLine Golf Putting Alignment Mirror.
 Rickie Fowler (and several other tour pros) uses this.
-Rickie talks about his method for using it in this video.
+Rickie talks about his method for using it here: